AnonymouX47/term-image/README.md

 1. **The examples and documentation are in progress**.
 Please bear with the help messages (for the CLI/TUI) and docstrings (for the library) for now. **Thanks**
 2. The project is currently at a stage where the public API can change without notice.

 ## Contribution

 If you find any bugs or want to suggest a new feature, please open a new issue with proper description (after browsing through the existing issues and making sure you won't create a duplicate).

 For code contributions, please make sure you read the [guidelines](CONTRIBUTING.md).

 Also, check out the [WIP](#wip) and [TODO](#todo) sections below.
-If you wish to work on any of these, please open an issue appropriately (if one hasn't been opened yet), so the implementation can be discussed.
+If you wish to work on any of these, please open a [discussion](https://github.com/AnonymouX47/term-img/discussions) (if one hasn't been opened yet), so the implementation can be discussed.

+For anything other than the above (such as questions or anything that would fit under the term "discussion"), please open a new [discussion](https://github.com/AnonymouX47/term-img/discussions) instead.

 Thanks! :heart:

 ## WIP
 - Documentation (Using [Sphinx](https://www.sphinx-doc.org/en/master/))
 - Unit-testing (using [pytest](https://docs.pytest.org/en/6.2.x/))

 ## TODO